kawalsky1/gtt/README.md

 ## TO DO LIST

+✅ Implementation of searching services through categories and types.

 ✅ in /gtt/src/afterLogin/userProfile/userProfile.php implementing the data updates creating a php back-end that allow user to change her/his data.

 ✅ in /gtt/src/afterLogin/userServices/userServices.php create a php script to get the services available on the db for the users registered.